Performative Prediction with Bandit Feedback: Learning through Reparameterization: Our Algorithm and its Performance Guarantee

+In this section, we provide the details of our proposed algorithm, and also the associated performance analysis.

-\section{The Outer Algorithm: A Reparameterization Approach}
+\subsection{The Outer Algorithm: A Reparameterization Approach}

 As we mentioned, in this work, we study the scenario where $\PR(\theta)$ is not convex over the model parameter.
 The high-level idea is that we can {\em reparameterize} the performative risk $\PR(\theta)$ as a function $\PRdagger(\phi)$ over the data distribution parameter $\phi$.
 In particular, we first reformulate the learner's loss function so that it can be expressed as a function \emph{only} in the induced data distribution.
-For each data distribution $\phi \in \Phi$, assume the set of learner's actions (deployed model parameters) that induce $\phi$ is

-Among all of the learner's actions that induce $\phi$, the optimal one which achieve the minimal $\PR$ loss across the whole population is:

-where ties are broken arbitrarily.
+For each data distribution $\phi \in \Phi$, assume the set of learner's actions (deployed model parameters) that induce $\phi$ is $ \Theta^*(\phi) = \{\theta \in \Theta | \varphi(\theta) = \phi \}$ Among all of the learner's actions that induce $\phi$, the optimal one that achieves the minimal $\PR$ loss across the whole population is: where ties are broken arbitrarily.
 Now we can rewrite learner's objective function as a function of $\phi$

 To make the problem tractable, we consider following generic class of $\PRdagger(\cdot)$ that is convex and Lipchitz continuous. \begin{assumption} $\PRdagger(\phi)$ is convex and $L^\dagger$-Lipschitz over the data distribution parameter $\phi\in \Phi$. \end{assumption}